centiservice/matssocket/matssocket-client-dart/README-development.md

 ### General

-*Note: When run without subproject qualifier (i.e. `matssocket-client-dart:...`), the `build`, `archiveLib`, `test`, `nodeBinDir`, `download`, `downloadAll` and `distclean` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
+_Note: When run without subproject qualifier (i.e. `matssocket-client-dart:...`), the `build`, `archiveLib`, `test`, `nodeBinDir`, `download`, `downloadAll`, `versions` and `distclean` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
 The other tasks are unique to the Dart client, and it thus doesn't matter with qualifier._

 * `build`: runs `archiveLib`, `dartDoc` and `test` (target from DI server; GitHub Actions).
 * `archiveLib`: zips up the `lib/` directory, and puts the zip it in the `build-gradle/dist/` directory.